eurostat/eurostat.js/doc/README-map.md

 ### For proportional symbol map

 A a proportional symbol map shows symbols (typically circles) **sized** in proportion to a statistical variable.
-These maps should be used to show statistical variables such as quantities, populations, numbers, etc. To show a proportional symbol map, *type* should be set to *"ps"*.
+These maps should be used to show statistical variables such as quantities, populations, numbers, etc. Here is [an example](https://bl.ocks.org/jgaffuri/cf5f187bd195f9c8771a1a3a4898079a).

+To show a proportional symbol map, *type* should be set to *"ps"*.
 The following parameters are then considered:

 | Method | Type | Default value | Description |
 | --- | --- | --- | --- |